 In some cases, with less-than-user-friendly ad placement policies on the publisher side, it’s harder than ever for advertisers to get peace of mind that the ads they’re paying to place with you present their brand in the best possible light.

 To ensure that you don’t damage your relationships with advertisers, or risk damaging your reputation as an ad partner, you have to be able to reassure them!
 Let’s take a look at some of the most crucial steps you should take in that direction aligned with the advertising trends 2018.

 Ever been put off a product or brand for life through the sheer unpleasantness of just one salesperson?

 As we all know, you only get one shot at a first impression, and adopting an overly aggressive advertising strategy can do untold damage to the reputation of your publication.

 … And while it’s easy to fire that one cocky guy from sales before he wreaks too much havoc, it’s much harder to repair the harm done from an ad campaign that millions of people have already seen on your site, and associated with you as a result.

-It’s no wonder than many brands are starting to get the jitters about sending their ads out into the world – and publishers are starting to rethink the way they select, manage and place ads on their sites.
+It’s no wonder that many brands are starting to get the jitters about sending their ads out into the world – and publishers are starting to rethink the way they select, manage and place ads on their sites.

 Take Forbes, for example.